-Luckily, the vintage bikes from the 1970’s, such as the HONDA CB550, have a much simpler electrical system, consisting of approximately 40 components altogether, making it possible for anyone with some basic skills and tools to build their own electrical harness.
+The vintage bikes from the 1970’s, such as the HONDA CB550, have a simple electrical system consisting of approximately 40 components altogether making it possible for anyone with some basic skills and tools to build their own electrical harness.

 Here are all of HONDA CB550’s electrical components:

 Even though such a set-up may be as basic as they come, to be able to work on any electrical system and/or to make a new harness, a clear understanding of the essence of the electrical system is a must.
 For me, anyway.
 I am not very good at simply following instructions like purchase these components and then do this and that.

 So, here is my take on what is going on in any electrical system that is employed in any motorized vehicle.

 The heart of the electrical system is the battery.
 It powers everything.
 But its power diminishes with use and so it must be replenished.
 Exactly like the battery in your phone or the battery in any of your power tools.
 To recharge a battery, we need a source of electricity.
 At home, it is easy.
 Plug your phone into the wall outlet and it all happens automatically.
 In a vehicle, a different source of “battery recharging power” is needed.

 Enter the alternator.
 The alternator (and all electricity generating devices that send power to your home) operates on the same principle as the one first, reportedly, employed by Michael Faraday nearly 200 years ago in the 1820’s when he observed that rotating a magnet inside a stationary coil of wires (or moving a “magnetized” coil in and out of a stationary coil to be precise) produces pulses of electricity.
 The electrical current so induced alternates from + to – and for this reason it is called alternating current, and hence the name of the device that produces it.

 The take-home lesson here is “a magnetic field rotating inside a coil induces electricity in the coil”.